 This easy dinner recipe is definitely one the entire family can get on board with!
 Whip up a simple salad while the pasta is cooking and you have a full meal in less than 30 minutes. #boom

-If you need more one-pot pasta dishes, try this One Pot Spaghetti with Sausage, this One Pot Tuna Mac and Cheese or this nice, light One Pot Pasta with Ricotta and Lemon.
+If you need more one-pot pasta dishes, try this One Pot Spaghetti with Sausage, this One Pot Tuna Mac and Cheese, this cheesy Hamburger Casserole, or this nice, light One Pot Pasta with Ricotta and Lemon.

 You’ll need the following ingredients to make this homemade cheeseburger macaroni: